+8.4 DEADLINE FOR SUBMITTING THE NOT

+You must submit a NOT within 30 calendar days after any one of the conditions in Part 8.2 occurs.

+8.5 PARTIAL NOT REQUIREMENTS

-- 8.4.
-DEADLINE FOR SUBMITTING THE NOT.
-You must submit your NOT within 30 calendar days after any one of the conditions in Part 8.2 occurs. - 8.5.
-PARTIAL NOT REQUIREMENTS.
-A partial NOT must be filed if a portion of the permitted site is sold to a new owner prior to completion of construction.
-You must notify the new owner of the requirement to obtain a storm water permit unless the new owner is the home owner.
-Prior to releasing a residential lot to a home owner the site must be temporarily stabilized as required in 8.2.4.
-You must notify DWQ of the change in ownership and provide the name, address, and telephone number of the new owner. - 8.6.
-EFFECTIVE DATE OF TERMINATION OF COVERAGE.
-Your authorization to discharge under this permit terminates at midnight of the calendar day that a complete NOT is submitted to DWQ.
+You may file a partial NOT if a portion of the permitted site is sold to a new owner prior to completion of construction.
+You must notify the new owner of the requirement to obtain a storm water Permit unless the new owner is the home owner.
+Prior to releasing a residential lot to a home owner, you must temporarily stabilize as required in Part 8.2.4.
+You must notify DWQ of the change in ownership and provide the name, address, and telephone number of the new owner.

+8.6 EFFECTIVE DATE OF TERMINATION OF COVERAGE

+Your authorization to discharge under this Permit terminates at midnight of the calendar day that you submit a complete NOT to DWQ.

-9. STANDARD PERMIT CONDITIONS.
+9. STANDARD PERMIT CONDITIONS

-9.1.
-DUTY TO COMPLY.
+9.1 DUTY TO COMPLY